-- 1. System monitoring results under suitable load for the BigFix root and database servers. - If these servers are not collocated (i.e., they are on separate operating system instances), two invocations of the monitor will be required (i.e., one invocation for each discrete system). - 2.
+- 1. System monitoring results under load for the BigFix root and database servers. - If these servers are not collocated (i.e., they are on separate operating system instances), two invocations of the monitor will be required (i.e., one invocation for each system). - 2.
 Package cache results under suitable workload for the database server. - 3.
+SQL transaction deadlock event monitor information. - 4.
 A report on the current database fragmentation.